mautic/mautic-documentation/pages/22.Translations/docs.en.md

 Being an international project with a world-wide community, many translations for Mautic exist.
 If you can't find your language yet, take a look to the section about how to [translate Mautic][translating-mautic].

+*If you are looking to translate emails, dynamic content or landing pages, this page is not for you.
+You can translate all content and it will be used according to the contacts "Preferred Locale" field or the browser settings.
+For more information, consult the respective pages for [mails][emails], [dynamic content][dynamic-content] and [landing pages][landing-pages].*

 ## How to select a language in Mautic

 There are two places to select the language for the User Interface.